jupyterlite/jupyterlite/docs/migration.md

 If you have authored a custom kernel, it should normally still be loading correctly in JupyterLite 0.6.0.

-However you might want to make the following changes to your kernel extension:
+However, you might want to make the following changes to your kernel extension:

 - Update the plugin definition to use `JupyterFrontEndPlugin` instead of `JupyterLiteServerPlugin`: